Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Introduction

-In this paper, we formulate the following hypothesis: \textit{An adversarial attack maps the input to a latent region with a lower probability mass assigned by the true posterior (proportional to the conditional likelihood times the marginal over latents) and, as a result, we obtain incorrect reconstructions}.
-Therefore, a potential defence strategy may rely on running a Markov chain to move the latent representation back to a more probable latent region.
+In this paper, we propose the method motivated by the following hypothesis: \textit{An adversarial attack maps the input to a latent region with a lower probability mass assigned by the true posterior (proportional to the conditional likelihood times the marginal over latents) and, eventually, we obtain incorrect reconstructions}.
+Therefore, a potential manner to alleviate the effect of an attack may rely on running a Markov chain to move the latent representation back to a more probable latent region.
 Such a defence is reasonable because we do not modify the training procedure or the model itself, we only insert a correction procedure.
 As a result, we propose to counteract adversarial attacks by enhancing the variational inference with Markov Chain Monte Carlo (MCMC) sampling.
-The toy experiment depicted in the Figure \ref{fig:toy_exaple} shows that the latent code of the adversarial input (red star) after applying MCMC (purple circle) moves closer to the latent code of the reference point (orange star).
+The \upd{illustrative example} depicted in the Figure \ref{fig:toy_exaple} shows that the latent code of the adversarial input (red circle) moves closer to the latent code of the reference point (orange circle) after applying the MCMC (purple circle).

-The contribution of this work is the following: \begin{itemize}[leftmargin=*] \item We propose to use an MCMC technique during inference to correct the adversarial attack. \item We show theoretically that the application of an MCMC technique could indeed help to counteract adversarial attacks (Theorem \ref{theorem:main}). \item We indicate empirically that the previously proposed strategies to counteract adversarial attacks do not generalize well across various datasets. \item We show empirically that the proposed approach (i.e. a VAE with an MCMC chain during inference) outperforms all baselines by a significant margin. \end{itemize}
+The contribution of this work is the following: \begin{itemize}[leftmargin=*] \item We propose to use an MCMC technique during inference to correct adversarial attacks on VAEs. \item We show theoretically that the application of an MCMC technique could indeed help to counteract adversarial attacks (Theorem \ref{theorem:main}). \item We indicate empirically that the previously proposed strategies to counteract adversarial attacks do not generalize well across various datasets. \item We show empirically that the proposed approach (i.e., a VAE with an MCMC during inference) outperforms all baselines by a significant margin. \end{itemize}